blakeblackshear/frigate/docs/docs/configuration/cameras.md

 :::caution

 Not every PTZ supports ONVIF, which is the standard protocol Frigate uses to communicate with your camera.
-Check the [official list of ONVIF conformant products](https://www.onvif.org/conformant-products/), your camera documentation or manufacturer's website to ensure your camera supports ONVIF.
-If your camera supports ONVIF and you continue to have trouble, make sure your camera is running the latest firmware.
+Check the [official list of ONVIF conformant products](https://www.onvif.org/conformant-products/), your camera documentation, or camera manufacturer's website to ensure your PTZ supports ONVIF.
+Also, ensure your camera is running the latest firmware.

 :::